-The Toko Toru Tapu church in Manutuke, Gisborne, is one of the most important Maori churches in New Zealand and has a rich history from the involvement of Rev. W. Williams and renowned carver, Rukupo.
+The Toko Toru Tapu church in Manutuke, Gisborne, is one of the most important Maori churches in New Zealand.
+The church has a rich history and is adorned with work by renowned carver, Rukupo.
+Rukupo is regarded as one of the most illustrious carvers from the 19th century, and his whare is on display in Te Papa Museum on loan.

 With the current fourth church dedicated in 1913, built from bricks and mortar, time has taken its toll.
 A complete restoration was required.
 Mateenbar™ was specified for the work of seismic stabilizing and crack stitching.